yarin181/WINK_android/README.md

 Additionally, users can change the IP address configuration for the app to connect to the server.<br />
 This feature allows users to specify a custom IP address if needed.<br />
 The Settings screen is accessible from any activity within the app, providing easy access for users to modify these settings.<br />

 **Technologies Used:<br />**
 * Front-end: XML
 * Back-end: Java, js, react
 * Database: MongoDB (using Mongoose), Sqllite
 * Real-time Communication: FireBase

+# WINK - Chat Application 🗨💻 (web client)

+**Log In Page:<br />**
+The Login page is the entry point for users who have already registered for an account.<br />
+It provides a form for users to input their credentials, such as username and password, and a "Log In" button to submit the form.<br />
+If the credentials are valid and the user id exist, the user is granted access to the Chat page.<br />
+Otherwise, an error message is displayed indicating that the login was unsuccessful.<br /><br />
+**Sign Up Page:<br />**
+The Sign-Up page allows new users to create an account by providing required information, such as username,displayname, profile picture, and password - the password should have at least 8 chars at least one capital letter and one digit,<br>
+when the user create the password tooltip with those requirements is presented.<br />
+The Sign-Up page include validation checks to ensure that the entered information is valid, if the username is unique, and provide error messages if any issues arise. <br />
+Once the user fills out the required information and submits the form, the information is stored securely in the application's database,<br />
+the user is redirected to the Login page to log in with their newly created account.<br /><br />
+**Chat Page:<br />**
+The Chat page is the main interface where users can engage in real-time chat conversations.<br />
+By clicking on the Add friend icon, the connected user can add a friend that already registred to the application.<br/>
+if the user not exsits "in valid userneme" error will be displayed.<br/>
+In the left side of the window the user's contacts will displayed.<br>
+The user can select etch of those contacts and the whole chat between them will displayed.<br/>
+The users can send and receive messages in real-time view the chat history.<br />
+and get real-time updates without needing to refresh the page.<br>
+Also the chat page have features such as user authentication to ensure that only logged-in users can access the chats information, by implemntation JWT.<br/><br>

+**Technologies Used:<br />**
+* Front-end: HTML, CSS, Bootstrap, React
+* Back-end: JavaScript
+* Database: MongoDB (using Mongoose)
+* Real-time Communication: WebSocket (using Socket.IO)

+**Development Guidelines:**<br>
+* The application follows a modular component-based architecture using React.<br>
+* CSS stylesheets are organized and scoped to their respective components.<br>
+* Code is thoroughly tested to ensure functionality and reliability.
+* Git branching and version control practices are followed for collaborative development.